Nathalie Lieven

-Practising law since 1989, in her career a barrister Lieven specialized in planning and administrative law and was appointed a Queen's Counsel in 2006.
+Practising law since 1989, in her career as a barrister Lieven specialised in planning and administrative law and was appointed a Queen's Counsel in 2006.

 Early life

-A member of the English branch of the Lieven family, originally Baltic Germans, Nathalie Lieven was born to Alexander Lieven and Veronica Eileen Mary (née Monahan) Lieven.
+A member of the English branch of the Lieven family, originally Baltic Germans, on her father's side, and of Irish Catholic descent on her mother's side, Nathalie Lieven was born to Alexander Lieven and Veronica Eileen Mary (née Monahan) Lieven.
 She is the sister of Elena, Dominic, Anatol, and Michael Lieven.

 She was educated at Trinity Hall, Cambridge, where she graduated BA in 1986, then trained as a barrister at Gray's Inn, London.

 Career

 Lieven was called to the bar at Gray's Inn in 1989.
 She joined Landmark Chambers and later Blackstone Chambers.
 She specialised in planning and administrative law, appointed Queen's Counsel in 2006 and a deputy High Court judge in 2016.